marissala/ArticlePairMatching/README.md

 We also put the datasets here: **Chinese News Same Event dataset (CNSE)** and **Chinese News Same Story dataset (CNSS)**.

+*Note*: clone the repo with git-lfs to not ruin the large files!

 Requirement
 -------------------
 To run the code successfully, you will need (just install the most recent version)